KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 2. Technisch rapport Zandmeevoerende wellen.
 Technische Adviescommissie voor de Waterkeringen, Delft, The Netherlands, 1999.

-## Algotrithm
+## Algorithm

-The algorithm is implemented in FinalizeSolutionStep function that loops over all piping elements until the erosion groth is finished or all piping elements are checked.
+The algorithm is implemented in FinalizeSolutionStep function that loops over all piping elements until the erosion growth is finished or all piping elements are checked.

-### FinalizeSolutionStep
+### FinalizeSolutionStep function

 ![FinalizeSolutionStep.svg](FinalizeSolutionStep.svg)